openpreserve/scape-xcorrsound/CONTRIBUTE.md

 * cmake

 And the tools depend on FFTW3 and Boost program options.
 These can be found as debian packages.
 And as rpm packages.
-On Mac OS X the depdencies can be installed using Homebrew (http://brew.sh).
+On Mac OS X the dependencies can be installed using Homebrew (http://brew.sh).
 See install_dependencies.sh

 Preparations Debian/Ubuntu: